zhouyl/flowblade/docs/components/navigation/navbar-link.md

 # NavbarLink

 NavbarLink component for displaying navigation links within a Navbar.
 Provides styling for active and inactive states.
+Perfect for main navigation items and menu links.

 ## Basic Usage